nevinera/Epsilon-D20/core.markdown

 On gaining a level:

 * add +1 to a skill class.
 On even levels, add +1 to two skill classes.
 * add +1 to a stat if the new level is divisible by 3.
-* add +1 to two stats if the new level is divislbe by 6.
+If the new level is divislbe by 6, add +1 to two stats.
 * add 2+d4 to HP (if str went up, add 1 to that)
 * learn a trick if the new level is odd.
+* learn new spells
+* adjust defenses, attack bonuses